gialarconv/TimbaProject/README.md

 And thatis all.

+To open the .exe, you must need to have installed MSVC v142 VS 2019 C++ in your computer.

 The purpose of theis repo is to deliver the appropriate functionalities for the correct functioning of the test delivered by timba games, for the application of a video game developer.